-In our experiments, molten tin microdroplets of $46 \,\mu m$ diameter are first irradiated by a relatively low intensity $(\sim 10^9 \,\mathrm{W/cm^2})$ , 1-μm wavelength pre-pulse (PP) from an Nd:YAG laser.
-The microdroplets are dispensed from a droplet generator inside a vacuum vessel with a background pressure of approximately $10^{-6}$ mbar.
-The beam profile of the PP laser is Gaussian of with a spatial full width at half maximum (FWHM) of 97 μm.
+In our experiments, molten tin microdroplets of 46 $\mu$ m diameter are first irradiated by a relatively low intensity (~10 W/cm), 1- $\mu$ m-wavelength pre-pulse (PP) from an Nd:YAG laser.
+The microdroplets are dispensed from a droplet generator inside a vacuum vessel with a background pressure of ~10-6 mbar.
+The beam profile of the PP laser is Gaussian with a spatial full width at half maximum (FWHM) of 97 $\mu$ m.
 The temporal profile is a Gaussian with a FWHM of 29 ns.
-For the presented experiments a constant PP energy of 6.8 mJ was used.
-The PP deforms the droplets into thin sheet targets which are radially symmetric and thickest in their center47-51.
-The target diameter is controlled via a time delay between the pre- and main pulses, and for our experiments the time delay is set to 2000 ns, leading to a target diameter of $\sim 320 \,\mathrm{um}$ .
+For the presented experiments, a constant PP energy of 6.8 mJ was used.
+The PP deforms the droplets into thin sheet targets, which are radially symmetric and thickest in their center.47-51 The target diameter is controlled via a time delay between the pre- and main pulses (MPs), and for our experiments, the time delay is set to 2000 ns, leading to a target diameter of ~320 $\mu$ m.

-After the PP, the targets are irradiated with a highintensity 1-μm-wavelength main pulse (MP) from a Nd:YAG laser.
-The pulse duration of the MP is 10 ns and the focal spot has a Gaussian beam profile with a FWHM of 103 μm.
-For the presented experiments, a fixed laser intensity of $2.3 \times 10^{11}$ W/cm was employed using a pulse energy of 293 mJ.
+After the PP, the targets are irradiated with a high-intensity 1- $\mu$ m-wavelength main pulse (MP) from a Nd:YAG laser.
+The pulse duration of the MP is 10 ns, and the focal spot has a Gaussian beam profile with a FWHM of 103 $\mu$ m.
+For the presented experiments, a fixed laser intensity of 2.3 × 10 W/cm was employed using a pulse energy of 293 mJ.
 The intensity was calculated as described in Ref.
 27. Additional details regarding the droplet-based experimental setup can be found in Ref.
 47. Finally, a simplified scheme of the experimental setup is presented in Fig. 1.

-The spectral emission from the Sn laser-produced plasma is recorded using a broadband transmission grating spectrometer $^{52,53}$ which is placed under an angle of 60° with respect to the incoming laser light.
+The spectral emission from the Sn laser-produced plasma is recorded using a broadband transmission grating spectrometer placed under an angle of 60° with respect to the incoming laser light.
 The different elements in the TGS are shown schematically in Fig. 1.
-The spectrometer is operated with a slit width of $50 \,\mu m$ and a 1000 lines/mm transmission grating, achieving a FWHM instrument resolution of $0.8 \,\mathrm{nm}$ at $13.5 \,\mathrm{nm}^{52}$ .
-The use of the 1000 lines/mm transmission grating allows one to record emission in the 5.5-265.5 nm wavelength region.
-The limits to this specific 5.5-265.5 nm range are set on the short wavelength side by the onset (> 5.5 nm)of the availability of calibration data for the diffraction grating (see Section III B).
-On the long wavelength side, the limit (< 265.5 nm) is due to the geometry of the spectrometer.
-Furthermore, the spectrometer contains Zr, Si, Al, LiF, MgF2, UVFS as well as SiC mirrors as tabulated in Table 1.
-The Zr, Si, and Al filters are foil filters with a common thickness of 200 nm.
-The foils are supported with a Ni mesh with 10 lines/inch period.
-The SiC system comprises four bulk-SiC mirrors which are placed under an angle of 45° with respect to the optical axis (see Fig. 1).
-The transmission grating, the filters Zr, Si, Al and the SiC mirrors are calibrated at the beamline facilities of the Physikalisch-Technische Bundesanstalt (PTB), at the BESSY-II synchrotron, Berlin, limited to wavelengths $> 5.5 \,\mathrm{nm}$ .
+The spectrometer is operated with a slit width of 50 $\mu$ m and a 1000 lines/mm transmission grating, achieving a FWHM instrument resolution of 0.8 nm at 13.5 nm.
+The use of the 1000 lines/mm transmission grating allows one to record emission in the 5.5-265.5 nm-wavelength region.
+The limits to this specific 5.5-265.5 nm range are set on the short wavelength side by the onset (>5.5 nm) of the availability of calibration data for the diffraction grating (see Sec.
+III B).
+On the long wavelength side, the limit (<265.5 nm) is due to the geometry of the spectrometer.
+Furthermore, the spectrometer contains Zr, Si, Al, LiF, MgF2, and UVFS filters and SiC mirrors as tabulated in Table I. The Zr, Si, and Al filters are foil filters with a common thickness of 200 nm.
+The foils are supported with a Ni mesh with 10 lines/in. period.
+The SiC system comprises four bulk-SiC mirrors placed under an angle of 45° with respect to the optical axis (see Fig. 1).
+The transmission grating, the Zr, Si, and Al filters, and the SiC mirrors are calibrated at the beamline facilities of the Physikalisch-Technische Bundesanstalt (PTB), at the BESSY-II synchrotron, Berlin, limited to wavelengths >5.5 nm.
 The LiF, MgF2 and UVFS filters are calibrated for wavelengths down to 115 nm using a vacuum-ultraviolet spectrograph equipped with a deuterium lamp.